Biclique immersions in graphs with independence number 2: Introduction

 The focus of this paper is a conjecture related to Hadwiger's, concerned with finding graph immersions in graphs with a given chromatic number; this type of substructure is defined as follows.
-To \defi{split off} a pair of adjacent edges $uv$,$vw$ amounts to deleting those two edges and adding the edge~$uw$.
+To \defi{split off} a pair of adjacent edges $uv$, $vw$ (with \(u\), \(v\), \(w\) distinct) amounts to deleting those two edges and adding an edge joining \(u\) to \(v\) (keeping parallel edges if needed).
 A graph~$G$ is said to contain an \defi{immersion} of another graph~$H$ if~$H$ can be obtained from a subgraph of~$G$ by splitting off pairs of edges and deleting isolated vertices.
 Notice then that if~$G$ contains~$H$ as a subdivision, it contains~$H$ as an immersion (and as a minor).
-Immersions have received increased attention in recent years~\cite{DeVosMMS,DvorakWollan,Liu,LiuMuzi,MarxWollan,Wollan}, particularly since Robertson and Seymour~\cite{Robertson2010} proved that graphs are well-quasi-ordered by the immersion relation.
-Much of this attention has been centered around the following conjecture of Abu-Khzam and Langston~\cite{Abu-KhzamL2003}, which is the immersion-analog of Hadwiger's Conjecture.
+Immersions have received increased attention in recent years, see e.g.~\cite{DeVosMMS,DvorakWollan,Liu,LiuMuzi,MarxWollan,Wollan}, particularly since Robertson and Seymour~\cite{Robertson2010} proved that graphs are well-quasi-ordered by the immersion relation.
+Much of this attention has been centered around the following conjecture of Lescure and Meyniel ~\cite{LescureM1989} (see also~\cite{Abu-KhzamL2003}), which is the immersion-analogue of Hadwiger's Conjecture.